eerimoq/monolinux-jiffy/README.rst

 | Network           | x s                    | 2.1 s               | -x s    |
 +-------------------+------------------------+---------------------+---------+

+A few words about the final system components and its boot sequence:

 Hardware

 The time from plugging in the USB cable to releasing the reset of the